Last Updated on August 7, 2022 by Max

 - Reduce your intake of processed animal foods, red meat, and fat.

-- Eat at least 12 servings of fruits and vegetables a week, include more cruciferous vegetables into your diet, as they help to keep control of the balance of estradiol in men.
+- Eat at least 12 servings of fruits and vegetables a week, and include more cruciferous vegetables into your diet, as they help to keep control of the balance of estradiol in men.

 - In men who have prostate cancer, taking aspirin regularly may slow the progression of the disease.
 In a recent study taking aspirin was associated with a lower risk of lethal prostate cancer, and taking it after diagnosis may help to prevent prostate cancer from becoming fatal (M. K.Downer et al. 2017).